-Note: Orders over 3” are still considered special orders to make sure to ask about the special order policy when contacting your sales advisor.
+Note: Orders over 3” are still considered special orders.
+Make sure to ask about the special order policy when contacting your sales advisor.

-For our square bars, we provide these products in stainless steel as well as the nickel alloy.
+For our square bars, we offer stainless steel and nickel alloy.

-Stainless Steel Square Bars – We provide stainless square in 303, 304, 316, and 416 other grades available on request.
+Stainless Steel Square Bars – We provide stainless steel square bar in 303, 304, 316, and 416.
+Other grades available on request.

 Nickel Alloy Square Bars – We currently offer 14 types of nickel alloy, all of which can be forged into square bars upon the client’s request.
-The most commonly requested nickel alloys are 200/200L, 405/405L and 718.
+The most commonly requested nickel alloy square bar types are 200/200L, 405/405L and 718.

-Stainless Steel vs. Nickel Alloy – depending on the type of building you are trying to construct changes the choice in the beam.
+Stainless Steel vs. Nickel Alloy – The choice of beam changes depending on the type of building you are trying to construct.
 Most of the time, Nickel Alloy will be better at withstanding corrosion, environmental damage, and water sustainability.
-If you happen to be in a coastal location, it might

 A Note on DFARS: